ovisb/java-amazing-numbers/README.md

   - now both `ODD EVEN` `-ODD -EVEN` will get skipped
   - also direct opposites will get skipped, e.g `property -property`

+04.12.2023
+- added method for checking if number is happy or sad
 ## Project status

 Completed 7/8 stages